 When this function is selected, the phone will indicate when it is used in a network cell based on Micro-Cellular Network technology.
+MCN technology increases the capacity of wireless networks in urban areas.
 The setting will remain in effect even if the SIM card is changed or the phone is switched off.